dotmesh-io/docs/hugo/content/references/cli.md

 +++

 Let's take a look at the `dm` command-line tool in more detail.
-This is a reference guide - the [tutorial](FIXME) is where to go if you want a quick start guide.
-We're also going to assume you're familiar with [Dotmesh concepts](FIXME) here.
+This is a reference guide - a [tutorial](../../tutorials) is where to go if you want a quick start guide.
+We're also going to assume you're familiar with [Dotmesh concepts](../../concepts/) here.
 As a reference, it's written so you can dive straight into the heading for the command you want - but it's also been laid out in a suitable order for reading top-to-bottom, should you want to become a Dotmesh command-line expert and impress your friends.

 ## How to read the examples.